wshahbaz/Hate_Detector/README.md

 ## What it does

 Our web app receives a text input, classified each sentence of the body of text with a natural language processing model in categories of "hate speech", "offensive language", and "neutral".
 The results are displayed in a table format under the text box.
-Each sentence has a color code associated with it to graphically display its degree of hate.
+Each sentence has a color code associated with it to graphically display its degree of hate/offensiveness.

 ## How we built it

-Using Django web framework and coding in python, we developed a web GUI that allows a user to input any size of tex, and once the data is processed, our GUI displays the results of each phrase in a friendly, colour coded table with numerical ranks and an overall "Hate" rank.
+Using Django web framework and coding in python, we developed a web GUI that allows a user to input any size of text, and once the data is processed, our GUI displays the results of each phrase in a friendly, colour coded table with numerical ranks and an overall "Hate" rank.
 To quantify the degree of hate in each separate body of text (sentences), we used the pre-trained NLP model sourced from "Automated Hate Speech Detection and the Problem of Offensive Language" research paper in 2017.

-## Challenges we ran into

-GUI and state implementations on the front end were very difficult as we had no prior experience in Django.
-There were multiple instances where we were stuck for hours trying to fix a state in the program.

-## Accomplishments that we're proud of

-We were able to integrate ML with a web app to solve a real world problem of significance.

 ## What's next for Verbal Abuse Detector